kasandell/card-router/References.md

 openapi anyof is forcing some of the api parameters to show as required even though they're not and we're getting bad request from it. need to make a custom api schema probably.

+make all daos and internal services private members of struct